mircorosa/ant-ai/README.md

 * [**Stefano Volponi**](https://github.com/dinozof) - Design and Testing

 #
-**Disclaimer**: this game has been built for educational purposes, so some undesired behaviours may occur if commands are not executed in the right order.
+**Disclaimer**: this game has been built for educational purposes, so undesired behaviours may occur if commands are not executed in the right order.

 _This project has been developed for the "Artificial Intelligence" Master's Degree course @University of Parma._